- Reflect on what it means to be a responsive preschool teacher

 - Exchange ideas with colleagues about experiences that foster social-emotional growth.
 Invite a colleague to come to your room, observe your activities, and give you feedback.
 Offer to do the same for your colleagues.

-- Ask a trainer, coach, or supervisor to observe your classroom so they can offer feedback about your use of materials and experiences to promote children’s social-emotional growth.
+- Ask a trainer, coach, or administrator to observe your classroom so they can offer feedback about your use of materials and experiences to promote children’s social-emotional growth.

 - Acknowledge colleagues who are doing great things, who offer you guidance and constructive feedback, and who inspire you to strive for excellence and to be a team player.

-Download and print the handout, Learning More About Resilience, which contains links to additional resources you can use to better understand and explore adult resilience and social-emotional well-being.
-After accessing and reviewing the video clips and information, share and discuss your experiences with a trainer, coach, or supervisor.
+Review the links included in the Learning More About Resilience handout to further explore and better understand adult resilience and social-emotional well-being: After accessing and reviewing some of the video clips and information, share and discuss your experience with a trainer, coach, or administrator.